Garfeello/Cocktail-Vibe/README.md

 # Cocktail-Vibe
 Cocktail Vibe is a small App for graduation project in CodersLab-Warsaw as Java Developer :)
-Find it under url: http://server786005.nazwa.pl:8080/cocktailVibe/
+You can find it under url: http://server786005.nazwa.pl:8080/cocktailVibe/

 ## Description
 How often do you wish to entertain your guests at home, but you don’t know what to serve?